• Skip to primary navigation

 3. Enable Hidden Admin Account Using Computer Management

-1. Right-click on the Start button and click on Computer Management.
+1. Right-click on the Start button > select Computer Management in the right-click menu.

-2. Navigate to Local Users and Groups > Users in the left-pane.
-In the right-pane, right-click on Administrator and select Properties.
+2. On Computer Management screen, go to Local Users and Groups > Users Folder in the left-pane.
+In the right-pane, right-click on Administrator and click on Properties.

 Open Administrator Account Properties